radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 ## Okta Universal Directory

-RadiantOne includes a default virtual view for Okta located at <RLI_HOME>/vds_server/dvx/oktaclient.dvx.
-You can use the default view by configuring the connection to your Okta directory as described in the [Configure RadiantOne Custom Data Source](#configure-radiantone-custom-data-source) section and mounting it in the [RadiantOne namespace](#configure-a-radiantone-virtual-view).
+RadiantOne includes a default virtual view for Okta located at <RLI_HOME>/vds_server/dvx/okta2.dvx.
+You can use the default view by configuring the connection to your Okta directory as described in the [Configure RadiantOne Custom Data Source](#configure-radiantone-custom-data-source-1) section and mounting it in the RadiantOne Namespace.
 If you have custom attributes configured in your Okta directory that you would like to include in the virtual view, you can customize the virtual view with the steps outlined in [Extend Virtual View with New Okta Attributes](#optional-extend-virtual-view-with-new-okta-attributes), and [Modify the Virtual View](#optional-modify-the-virtual-view).

 The virtual view can be aggregated and/or joined with virtual views from other identities silos; however this extended configuration is out of the scope of this document.